gitlabhq/gitlabhq/doc/pages/README.md

 ---

-To create a group page the steps are exactly the same.
-Just make sure that you are creating the project within the group's namespace.

 After you upload some static content to your repository, you will be able to access it under `http(s)://username.example.io`.
 Keep reading to find out how.

+### GitLab pages per group

+To create a group page the steps are the same like when creating a website for users.
+Just make sure that you are creating the project within the group's namespace.

+After you upload some static content to your repository, you will be able to access it under `http(s)://groupname.example.io`.

 ### GitLab pages per project